mustafa-rag/Bike-Store-Sales-Analysis/README.md

 - Accessories are the highest-margin category, ideal for upselling.
 - Some high-volume products underperform in margins may be this is pricing issue.
 ## Recommendations
-- Increase inventory and targeted marketing campaigns before peak seasons to maximize sales.
+- **Seasonality:** Increase inventory and targeted marketing before December to maximize sales.
-- Push high-margin accessories via upselling and bundles.
+- **Product Bundling:** Upsell high-margin accessories (58.6% margin) with bike sales.
-- Re-evaluate pricing or supplier contracts for low-margin products.
+- **Pricing Strategy:** Re-evaluate pricing/supplier contracts for low-margin but high-sales products.
-- Launch digital campaigns targeting 25–50 years old customers with premium products.
+- **Customer Targeting:** Focus digital campaigns on 25–50 age group with premium offerings.
-- Optimize supply chain and pricing in low-margin regions.
+- **Geographic Optimization:** - Invest in high-margin markets (Canada, UK).
-- Align pricing with customer willingness to pay.
+                               - Address cost challenges in Australia to lift margins.